MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/container-storage-interface-disks.md

 ## Create a custom storage class for an AKS on Azure Stack HCI disk

-The default storage class suits the most common scenarios, but not all.
-For some cases, you might want to have your own storage class that stores PVs at a particular location mapped to a particular performance tier.
+The default storage class is suitable for most common scenarios.
+However, in some cases, you may want to create your own storage class that stores PVs at a particular location mapped to a specific performance tier.

 > [!NOTE]
-> If you have Linux workloads (pods) that specify a [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) `fsGroup` parameter, you must create and use a custom StorageClass that includes the parameter `fsType: ext4`.
+> If you have Linux workloads (pods) that specify a [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) `fsGroup` parameter, you must create and use a custom storage class using one of the methods below:
+>  - For version 1.20 and above, create a custom storage class that includes [fsGroupPolicy](https://kubernetes-csi.github.io/docs/support-fsgroup.html).
+>  - For version 1.19, you should include the parameter `fsType: ext4`.

 The default storage class stores PVs at the `-imageDir` location specified during AKS host deployment.
 If you create a custom storage class, you can specify the location where you want to store PVs.
 If the underlying infrastructure is Azure Stack HCI, this new location could be a volume that’s backed by high-performing SSDs/NVMe or an cost-optimized volume backed by HDDs, for example.